turingschool/front-end-curriculum/lessons/module-4/intro-to-express.md

 ### Student Exploration (20 mins)

-* Implement a PUT route for a specific pet to edit the pet of the pet
+* Implement a PUT route for a specific pet to edit the name of the pet
 * Implement a DELETE route for a specific pet to remove it

 **BONUS:**